Skip to main content

 05

-Soi Thangkha to Jangothang Base Camp
+Soi Thangkha – Jangothang Base Camp

-Today’s trek leads you to Jangothang Base Camp.
+This next portion of the Bhutan Snowman trek leads you to Jangothang Base Camp.
 The journey takes you through alpine terrain, where you’ll pass by yak herders’ camps and traditional stone huts.
 The magnificent views of Mount Jomolhari (7,314 meters) and Jichu Drake (6,494 meters) become more prominent as you approach the camp.
 Jangothang Base Camp offers an exceptional vantage point for the surrounding peaks, and you’ll be able to appreciate the majestic Himalayas up close.
 Overnight camp at Jangothang Base Camp.

-Soi Thangkha to Jangothang Base Camp
+Soi Thangkha – Jangothang Base Camp

-Today’s trek leads you to Jangothang Base Camp.
+This next portion of the Bhutan Snowman trek leads you to Jangothang Base Camp.
 The journey takes you through alpine terrain, where you’ll pass by yak herders’ camps and traditional stone huts.
 The magnificent views of Mount Jomolhari (7,314 meters) and Jichu Drake (6,494 meters) become more prominent as you approach the camp.
 Jangothang Base Camp offers an exceptional vantage point for the surrounding peaks, and you’ll be able to appreciate the majestic Himalayas up close.
 Overnight camp at Jangothang Base Camp.

 Accommodation